babel/website/docs/plugins.md

  - /docs/usage/modules/
 ---

 Babel is a compiler.
-At a high level, it has 3 stages that it runs code in: parsing code, transforming code, and code generation (like many other compliers).
+At a high level, it has 3 stages that it runs code in: parsing, transforming, and generation (like many other compilers).

 > For an awesome/simple tutorial on compliers, check out [the-super-tiny-complier](https://github.com/thejameskyle/the-super-tiny-compiler), which also explains how Babel itself works on a high level.

 Now, out of the box Babel doesn't do anything.
 It basically acts like `const babel = code => code;` by parsing the code and then generating the same code back out again.

-You will need to add some plugins (the 2nd stage that transforms code) for babel to do anything.
+You will need to add some plugins for babel to do anything (they affect the 2nd stage, transformation).

 Don't know where to start?
 Check out some of our [presets](#presets).